Reverse VUCC Award Program

-The award comes into fruition due to the efforts of Bill Wageman, K5MAT, who is the program administrator.
+The award came into fruition due to the efforts of Bill Wageman, K5MAT who wanted to show appreciation for the activity and grids that Rovers provide..
 Rules and contact information will always be available on the CSVHFS website at www.csvhfs.org .
 Rovers and portables, take a look at the rules, initiate cards from all those QSO's from your past, and submit entries for this significant award.

 Contacts made on January 1, 1983 or later qualify.
 The rules that govern the ARRL VUCC program are also applicable to VUCC/r with the following exceptions and qualifications:

 1. All contacts must be made operating while away from the home station location.

 2. 2.
 The applicant must work and confirm contacts made while activating different grids.
 Which grid or grids the rover contacts is not relevant except for contacts above 1.3 GHz per Rule 3.
 Confirmation can be QSL cards, QSO listings, or log extracts.